 Carbon Dioxide (CO₂) is a chemical compound consisting of one carbon atom and two oxygen atoms.
 It is a colourless and odourless gas at room temperature and is present in the Earth’s atmosphere at a low concentration.
 CO₂ enters the atmosphere through the respiration of organisms, the decomposition of organic matter, the burning of fossil fuels and fermentation.
 It is taken in by plants through the process of photosynthesis and can be harmful to the environment as it is a greenhouse gas which traps heat energy within the earth’s atmosphere and contributes towards global warming.
 Some of the main uses of CO₂ include freezing food, carbonating beverages, extinguishing fires, and various uses in agricultural and medical applications.

-Carbon Dioxide sensing is crucial for a number of different industries, including HVAC, landfill, horticulture, controlled atmosphere storage and packaging, metal heat treatments, TOC and many more.
-Each of these applications would not be possible without precise CO2 measurement.
-If you are interested in finding out more about specific applications of CO2 sensing, why not have a browse of the following articles…
+Carbon Dioxide is used for a number of applications in different industries, including HVAC, landfill, horticulture, controlled atmosphere storage and packaging, metal heat treatments, TOC and many more.
+Each of these applications would not be possible without precise CO₂ measurement.
+If you are interested in finding out more about specific uses of carbon dioxide and CO2 sensing, why not have a browse of the following articles…

 - The Use of a Carbon Dioxide Sensor in the Conservation and Ripening of Fruits